Alumni Awards

 The IMS is proud to have so many remarkable alumni who enrich our community and inspire students and recent graduates to reach their full potential.

-The Student, Staff, Alumni and Faculty Engagement (SAFE) Committee is excited to be launching new alumni awards that recognize graduates who have had a significant impact on the IMS and who are advancing health throughout Toronto, across Canada, and around the world.
+Our annual alumni awards, launched by the Student, Staff, Alumni and Faculty Engagement (SAFE) Committee in 2024, recognize graduates who have had a significant impact on the IMS and who are advancing health throughout Toronto, across Canada, and around the world.

 2024 Award Recipients